 BOOKINGS & Purchases

-To book Thick Relations for a public screening, film festival, gallery show, classroom use, or for institutional and individual purchases please contact Jules at firstname.lastname@example.org
+To book Dance, Dance, Evolution, Something to Cry About, Paternal Rites, or Thick Relations for a public screening, film festival, gallery show, classroom use, or for institutional and individual purchases please contact Jules at firstname.lastname@example.org

 Jules Rosskam is an internationally acclaimed filmmaker, artist, and educator.
 Through the use of autoethnography and hybrid forms, Rosskam's interdisciplinary practice investigates the means by which we construct individual and collective histories and identities.

-In 2006, Rosskam moved to Chicago to obtain a MFA at the School of the Art Institute of Chicago, where he studied with artists such as Gregg Bordowitz, Frédéric Moffet, Sadie Benning, and the late Barbara DeGeneivive.
-While in Chicago, Jules co-founded the popular monthly screening series, Threat Level Queer Shorts, which ran from 2008-2010.
+In 2006, Rosskam moved to Chicago to obtain a MFA at the School of the Art Institute of Chicago, where he studied with artists such as Gregg Bordowitz, Frédéric Moffet, and Sadie Benning.
+While in Chicago, Jules co-founded the popular monthly film screening series, Threat Level Queer Shorts, which ran from 2008-2010.

 In Summer 2007, Jules received a Fellowship from The Ellen Stone Belic Institute for the Study of Women and Gender in the Arts and Media, to support the development of his second feature documentary, against a trans narrative.
 The film went on to play at film festivals worldwide and had its broadcast premiere on the CBC in June 2010.
 The Video Data Bank also acquired the film for distribution in 2010.

-With the generous support of the Center for Independent Documentary and the LEF Foundation, he is currently in post-production on his fourth feature-length film, Paternal Rites, a first-person essay film that explores the extraordinary and quotidian trauma of being in a family.
+With the generous support of the Center for Independent Documentary and the LEF Foundation, he finished his fourth feature-length film, Paternal Rites, in 2018.
+The film had its world premiere at MoMA’s Doc Fortnight in February 2018.
+Since then, it has played around the world, and been awarded several jury prizes.

 “Pushing Boundaries,” Daily Hampshire Gazette, 2012.